mafifafm/pxt-microbit/docs/projects/music.md

 }, {
   "name": "Electric Guitar",
   "url":"/projects/electric-guitar",
-  "description": "Make an electric guitar that you can play real chords with using the micro:bit!", "imageUrl":"/static/mb/projects/electric-guitar.png" }]
+  "description": "Make an electric guitar that you can play real chords with using the Ragga!", "imageUrl":"/static/mb/projects/electric-guitar.png" }]
 ```